 (c) No later than the 30th business day after expiration of the Term of this Agreement as defined in Section 6.1 (or other termination of this Agreement pursuant to its terms), Customer and ECS agree that Fuel Gas due either Customer or ECS in "True-Up" of the final two contract months will be delivered by the owing party to the party owed at a mutually agreeable point.

 3.4 Metered Quantity Excess Charges.
-If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Maximum Meter Quantity (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
-In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than the Maximum Meter Quantity.
+If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Contract Quantity, as measured by the Contract Meter Quantity (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
+In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than 24,000 HP per hour, as measured by the Maximum Meter Quantity.
 Such incremental charges shall be paid to ECS by FGT within 10 days of FGT's receipt of ECS' invoice for such charges.
 Section 4.1(c) and (d) shall be applicable to all payments under this Section 3.4.

 3.5 Reimbursement for Certain Expenses.
 If ECS is assessed a charge by the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Driver to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.